AT-290690/rust-lisp/README.md

 _Note: This works nicely for vectors of any depth with concrete types Int or Bool.
 Lambdas are a bit awkward to cast and are therefore discouraged for now._

+### Loop Limit

+Loops are capped at 5,000,000 (five million) total iterations for the entire program.

+To ensure programs remain safe when running locally or on shared servers, loops must be "safe" and unable to hang or block the main thread.
+This limit also applies to tail-call optimized recursion.

 ### Solving Puzzles

 Starting in the top left corner of a 2x2 grid, and only being able to move to the right and down, there are exactly 6 routes to the bottom right corner: